liam-kelley/hl2ss/README.md

+# Liam Kelley's multimodal HoloLens2 dataset capture scripts

+Welcome.
+This repository is adapted from "jdibenes/hl2ss" and is meant to easily record a dataset of HoloLens2 data.
+💡 The setup and usage instructions to run my dataset capture scripts are available at "viewer/lk_README.md".
+Check them out!

+The specific scripts I've added to this repository are the following:

+- viewer/lk_hl2ss.py : mp.Processes for recording the streamed mesh, playing audio on the speaker, recording streamed audio, recording streamed images, and managing a recording session.
+- viewer/lk_multimodal_dataset_capture.py : The main script to run a recording session.
+- viewer/lk_README.md : Explanations on script setup and usage.

+Below is the original "jdibenes/hl2ss" README file.

+---

 # HoloLens 2 Sensor Streaming

 HoloLens 2 server software and Python client library for streaming sensor data via TCP.
 Created to stream HoloLens data in real time over WiFi to a Linux machine for research purposes but also works on Windows and macOS.
 The server is offered as a standalone application (appxbundle) or as a plugin (dll) compatible with Unity, Unreal, and native UWP applications.